Filtering Objects and Jobs

 Filtering by Date

 Some filters allow you to specify a date range for your query.
 For example, the "Created date" filter allows you to specify a beginning time ("From") and/or an end time ("To").
-Clicking on the date box opens a calendar widget which allows you to specify a relative time period in minutes, hours, days, weeks, months, or an absolute time period by specifying a certain date.
+Clicking on the date box opens a calendar widget which allows you to specify a relative time in minutes, hours, days, weeks, months, or an absolute time by specifying a certain date.

 Alternatively, you can use the calendar to represent an exact (absolute) datetime.